Fun Puerto Rico Tours You Won’t Want to Miss

-The unique thing about the island of Puerto Rico is that it is one of the most unique island terrains in the Caribbean!
-There’s beautiful white sand beaches, a tropical rain forest and bioluminescent bays so anyone who loves adventure and natural scenery should make an effort to explore more of the island!
+The unique thing about the island of Puerto Rico is that it is one of the most unique island terrains in the Caribbean.
+There’s beautiful white sand beaches, a tropical rain forest and even bioluminescent bays.. so if you love adventure or scenic views, you definitely will want to make the effort to explore more of the island!

 1. Culebra Day Tour

 Culebra is one of Puerto Rico’s best day trips.
 The small group of islands is located off Puerto Rico’s east coast with white sand, turquoise waters and tree covered hills.

 Each small island offers something different – from sea turtles and manta rays at Tamarindo to dramatic sunsets at Punta Melones.
 We went to Culebrita which has a cute lighthouse, some deceptively strong waves and beautiful blue skies for days.